Chicago Complex High-Asset Divorce Lawyers

 Contrary to popular belief, the division of assets in a divorce isn’t always split down the middle.
-The tate of Illinois works under the principle of “equitable distribution,” which means that assets in a divorce must be divided in a fair and equitable manner, but the actual amount that each spouse receives is based on a number of different factors.
+The state of Illinois works under the principle of “equitable distribution,” which means that assets in a divorce must be divided in a fair and equitable manner, but the actual amount that each spouse receives is based on a number of different factors.
 These include:

 - The income of each spouse